Biddulph High School

 Additional Notes

 29. There is no charge or cost related to the admission of a child to a school.
-Admissions are administered through a coordinated admission scheme and preferences for community, controlled, aided and foundation schools will be processed centrally by the Local Authority’s School Admissions and Transport Service.
+Admissions are administered through a co-ordinated admission scheme and preferences for community, controlled, aided and foundation schools will be processed centrally by the Local Authority’s School Admissions and Transport Service.
 Each student will receive one offer of a place at a maintained school.

-30. In accordance with legislation, children who have a statutory statement of special educational need that names in particular Biddulph High School as being the most appropriate to met the child’s needs will be admitted to Biddulph High School.
+30. In accordance with legislation, children who have a statutory statement of special educational need that names in particular Biddulph High School as being the most appropriate to meet the child’s needs will be admitted to Biddulph High School.
 This may reduce the amount of places available to other applicants.
 Relevant Children in Care means children who are in the care of a local authority in accordance with section 22 of the Children Act 1989(b) and who (a) are looked after at the time an application is made and (b) in relation to whom the local authority has confirmed that the children will still be looked after at the time when the child will be admitted to Biddulph High School.

 31. Biddulph High School uses a Geographical Information System (GIS) to calculate home to school distances in miles.
 The measurement is calculated using Ordnance Survey (OS) data from an applicant's home address to the main front gate of the school.
 The coordinates of an applicant's home address are determined using the Local Land and Property Gazetteer (LLPG) and OS Address Point data